JSpeedie/cmp-tree/README.md

 #### Extracting Tests

-If you aren't modifying the tests but simply want to use the pre-existing tests for testing, all you need to do is run the following command in the root of the
+If you aren't modifying the tests but simply want to use the pre-existing tests for testing, all you need to do is run the following command in the root of your local copy of the repo:
-repo:

 ```
 bash extract_tests.sh
 ```

-This will extract every file whose file names ends in `.tar.xz` in the `tests/` directory.
+This will extract every file whose file name ends in `.tar.xz` in the `tests/` directory.
 If a directory of the same name as the `.tar.xz` file (minus its extension) already exists, a warning will be printed and the `.tar.xz` will not be extracted.